Privacy-Preserving Federated Learning with Differentially Private Hyperdimensional Computing: Related Work

-FL has progressed through the development of various frameworks aimed at addressing the challenges of distributed optimization and the diversity of client data and resources.
-Federated Stochastic Gradient Descent (FedSGD) and Federated Averaging (FedAvg), both introduced by McMahan et al.~\cite{mcmahan2017communication}, offer foundational approaches for FL.
-FedSGD focuses on aggregating gradients from multiple clients, while FedAvg aggregates model parameters by averaging them across clients, providing a straightforward yet effective method for distributed learning.
-Federated Proximal (FedProx), developed by Li et al.~\cite{li2020federated}, enhances FedAvg by incorporating a proximal term into the local objective functions, which mitigates the effects of client heterogeneity and improves convergence.
-Federated Normalized Averaging (FedNova), introduced by Wang et al.~\cite{wang2020federated}, addresses the issue of objective inconsistency by normalizing client updates, ensuring a more robust and consistent aggregation process.
-Additionally, Federated Adam (FedAdam), proposed by Reddi et al.~\cite{reddi2020adaptive}, extends the Adam optimizer to the federated setting.
-FedAdam adapts the learning rates for each client by leveraging second-order moment estimates, thus offering better convergence properties, especially in non-identically distributed data scenarios.
-These FL frameworks facilitate the distribution of the learning process among clients without transmitting raw data, thereby safeguarding confidential information.
-However, they remain vulnerable to model inversion and membership inference attacks, underscoring the need for DP to secure these frameworks against such threats.
+The evolution of FL has seen the development of several frameworks addressing distributed optimization challenges and the heterogeneity of client data and resources.
+Federated Stochastic Gradient Descent (FedSGD) and FedAvg, introduced by McMahan et al. ~\cite{mcmahan2017communication}, laid the foundation for FL.
+While FedSGD aggregates gradients from multiple clients, FedAvg simplifies the process by averaging model parameters across clients, offering an effective approach for distributed learning.
+To address client heterogeneity and improve convergence, Li et al. ~\cite{li2020federated} proposed FedProx, which introduces a proximal term in the local objective functions.
+FedNova, developed by Wang et al. ~\cite{wang2020federated}, resolves objective inconsistencies by normalizing client updates, ensuring a more robust and consistent aggregation process.
+Additionally, Federated Adam (FedAdam), introduced by Reddi et al. ~\cite{reddi2020adaptive}, extends the Adam optimizer to the federated setting by adapting learning rates for each client through second-order moment estimates, improving convergence in non-identically distributed data scenarios.
+Furthermore, the FedOpt framework, also proposed by Reddi et al. ~\cite{reddi2020adaptive}, generalizes client and server optimization strategies, allowing for the integration of different optimizers such as SGD and Adam on the server side.
+FedOpt provides flexibility in tuning the aggregation process, leading to better performance across diverse FL scenarios.

+These FL frameworks enable distributed learning among clients without transmitting raw data, thereby safeguarding confidential information.
+However, they remain vulnerable to model inversion and membership inference attacks, highlighting the need for DP to secure these frameworks against such threats.